 You can either buy houses and apartments or rent per your preferences.
 If you don’t like to drive, Miami has a public transit system that’s extremely helpful, as well as being very pedestrian and biker friendly.

 Brickell is often likened to Manhattan, due to its urban flair that’s characterized by tall buildings.
-The area houses a lot of international banks, making it an ideal place for fresh finance graduates and other people who work in the finance industry.
+The area houses a lot of international banks, making it the best place for fresh finance graduates and other people who work in the finance industry.
+It even has two mixed use developments that are home to shops and restaurants.
+These are Brickell City Centre and Mary Brickell Village.

 Additionally, this Miami neighborhood is home to Brickell Key, which is a gated community that takes the upscale vibe of Brickell to the next level.
-However, average rent prices in that area are comparatively higher.
+However, average rent prices of real estate in that area are comparatively higher.

 Pinecrest is an ideal location for affluent young people, as it boasts of a high income per capita.
 The housing options are various and conveniently placed around the area.
 The schools also receive high ratings and excellent reviews, which makes it a good choice for families.
 A great perk of Pinecrest is also the few free Wi-Fi locations throughout the area.

 Coral Gables real estate combines business and residential complexes and still manages to look peaceful and serene.
 The area features residential apartments, townhouses, single family homes, as well as office and business buildings.
-However, the best perk of living in Coral Gables is the canals, boasting of almost 40 miles of waterfront properties.
-If you have a boat and love riding it, Coral Gables is the place to live!
+It even has its own shopping district, the historic Miracle Mile.
+However, the best perk of living in Coral Gable is the canals, boasting of almost 40 miles of waterfront properties.
+If you have a boat and love riding it, Coral Gable is the place to live!

 Edgewater has a dense, urban feel and is located in Dade County, Miami.
 The area houses a lot of restaurants, coffee shops, and bars.
 The schools and parks in the area make it a good choice for families, especially with the highly trained teachers and a good infrastructure.

-Key Biscayne is a luxurious residential neighborhood in the Miami area.
+Key Biscayne is a luxurious residential Miami neighborhood.
 It’s a barrier island with a scenic location.
 The area includes a lot of high-ranking public and private schools, making it family-friendly.
 However, due to the many perks of living in Key Biscayne, such as the schools, scenery, and the friendly and liberal population, the rent in the area is pretty high.

-Little Havana is a Cuban neighborhood with an unbeatable culture and vibe.
-This vibrant Latin neighborhood, also known as Calle Ocho, is located in the heart of Miami.
+Located in the West of Downtown Miami and Brickell City Centre, Little Havana is a Cuban neighborhood with an unbeatable culture and vibe.
+This vibrant Latin neighborhood in South Florida, also known as Calle Ocho, is located in the heart of Miami.
 With so many things to do in Little Havana, it’s easy to become fully immersed in the culture of the neighborhood.
 Aside from its rich culture, Little Havana has a rich sense of community and is a great place to live for those looking to grow their circle.
 Finding the best restaurants in Little Havana is an easy task since there is so much good food to enjoy there.

 Coral Terrace is an ideal place for young and working people, because of the high amount of businesses in the area.
 Whatever you could want or need, it’s sure to be located just a few steps away.
 The area is exceptionally well suited for students too since the University of Miami is only a few miles away.